TJHSST-NHS-Challenger-Chapter/website/README.md

 ## Contact Us
 The Contact Us page has a form that allows anyone to send us a question or feedback.

+# Development

+The website uses flask as a backend and requires webpack for frontend development.
+After cloning the repository, run `npm install` from the `frontend/` directory.
+Run `npm run watch` to rebuild the css and js on changes.
+In the root directory of the repository, run `python app.py` to start the backend in debug mode.
+The page will need to be refreshed after changes.